patrykpilek/php-for-beginners/README.md

 - [ ] Pagination
   - Add a method to the article class to get a single page of article records
   - Add a paginator class and calculate the offset and limit from the page number
+  - Get the page number from the query string
 - [ ] Uploading Files
 - [ ] Database Relationships
 - [ ] Using Relationships: Article Categories